yveszoundi/entrusted-snapshots/README.md

 # entrusted-snapshots

-Test builds for entrusted issues
+Test builds for entrusted issues on Windows.

+## Changelog

+### 20220801

+Snapshot build for command-line error when the OCR language is not sets

-## 20220730
+### 20220730

 Snapshot build for general UI responsiveness issues and Windows specific annoyances
 - Avoid displaying a command prompt on Windows while running shell commands